00Hrs

 Renovation Budget Planning: How to Prioritize

 Not every renovation needs to be expensive.
-Here is how to prioritize by impact per euro spent:
+Here is the cost and resale math in one place, followed by how to prioritize by impact per euro spent:

 Highest Impact, Lowest Cost (€50-€500)